Skip to content

 Hnswlib uses a file lock to prevent multiple processes from accessing the same index at the same time.
 This means that if you try to open an index that is already open in another process, you will get an error.
 To avoid this, you can specify a different work_dir for each process.

-The RuntimeConfig of HnswDocumentIndex contains only one entry: the default mapping from Python types to column configurations.
+default_column_configs contains the default mapping from Python types to column configurations.

 You can see in the section below how to override configurations for specific fields.
-If you want to set configurations globally, i.e. for all vector fields in your documents, you can do that using RuntimeConfig:
+If you want to set configurations globally, i.e. for all vector fields in your documents, you can do that using DBConfig or passing it at __init__:

 import numpy as np